The Ultimate Race‑Day Checklist: Gear, Fuel, and Mindset for Peak Performance

 3. Create a flexible warm-up

-• 5 min easy jog (Zone 1) → 3 × 100 m strides at Zone 3 → 2 min walk.
-This routine can be performed right next to the start line, ensuring your legs are warm but not fatigued.
+• 5 min easy jog (Zone 1), then 3 × 100 m strides at Zone 3, then 2 min walk.
+Run this routine right where you started, getting legs warm without burning energy.

 4. Plan nutrition timing